Meet Wesley Haffenden

 My Story

-My dad bought his first home on a single income before he married my mom, something that feels increasingly out of reach for a lot of Hoosier families today.
+My dad bought his first home on a single income before he married my mom, something that is out of reach for a lot of Hoosier families today.

-They knew each other from childhood, and when they found each other again as adults, he didn’t just marry her.
-He embraced our entire family.
+They knew each other from childhood and they found each other again as adults.

 It was a good childhood.
 And I’m proud of where I come from.